saraabuzyoud30/Network-Labs-/README.md

 This repository contains documentation for networking projects and practical experiments.(Network Labs).

 ## المحتويات
-* [Inter-VLAN Routing](Inter-Vlan%20routing%20LAB.docx):configuration routing between the networks
+* [Inter-VLAN Routing](Inter-Vlan%20routing%20LAB.docx):configuring routing between the networks
-* [STP and Etherchannel](STP%20and%20Etherchannel%20Configurati...):configuration stp to prevent looping and link aggregation.
+* [STP and Etherchannel](STP%20and%20Etherchannel%20Configurati...):Configuring STP to prevent loops, and configuring link aggregation.
 * [Static Routing](Static%20Routing.docx): static routing between the networks

 ---About the Labs